 Blasphemy Laws in Pakistan are one the most stringent laws in the world and carry a possible death sentence to anyone who insults Islam or the Prophet.
 The British Era Blasphemy Laws in Pakistan continues to be the hallmark of the human rights violations in Pakistan, as it has been widely misused against the minority communities and fellow Muslims, who take up a compassionate stance.

 One of the most shocking incidents of the notorious Blasphemy laws in Pakistan was the assassination of the Punjab Governor – Salman Taseer, who was brutally shot dead by his own security staff.
-The murderer, Mumtaz Qadri, believed Salman Taseer to have backed blasphemies against the Prophet Mohammed, allegedly made by a member of minority Christian community girl, Aasia Bibi.
+The murderer, Mumtaz Qadri, believed Salman Taseer to have supported blasphemies against the Prophet Mohammed, allegedly made by a member of minority Christian community girl, Aasia Bibi.

 History of Blasphemy Laws in Pakistan

 The crimes relating to religion were initially penned by British rulers in India.
 Pakistan inherited these laws after the partition of India and creation of the new state of Pakistan.
 Between 1980 – 1986, the blasphemy laws were modified and a significant number of clauses were added to it on commands of the military government of General Zia-ul Haq.

 General Zia-ul-Haq was very passionate to completely “Islamicise” Pakistan.
 He also strived to make a successful attempt to separate the minority Ahmadi community from Islam, and thus declared them non-Muslim in 1973.
 Even today, the minority Ahmadiyya community is not only discriminated against but also highly persecuted in Pakistan and not considered Muslims.

 What does the Blasphemy Laws Say?